Plumsail/orgchart-docs/source/configuration-wizard/general-settings.rst

 .. rubric:: Number of visible tree levels

 You can also control a number of levels visible by default.
-Use input ‘Number of visible tree levels’ to change it.
+Use input **Number of visible tree levels** to change it.
 You may expand all hierarchy tree by default, just set a value large enough in the input, for example 1000.

 ..
 Note:: this can affect performance of Org Chart on large structures.